tytydraco/yessleep/out/There_Was_Something_In_The_Woods_With_Us_That_Night.md

 The Police found me on the bank the next morning and to be honest I don’t remember what happened after or before they did.
 My friends, much like me were soon found and after the events of that night we kind of drifted out of friendship, a shame I suppose but I guess it was for the best.

 It’s been maybe seven or eight odd years now since that night and I’ve never really moved on.
-The woods were fully searched and of course the body that well… found me on the bank was the Gamekeeper and he’d been missing for a week.
+The woods were fully searched and of course the body that well… found me on the bank was the Gamekeeper, he’d been missing for a week.
 That fact had all but confirmed my worst fears, there had been someone or something in those woods with us that night.

-I went to therapy and to some support groups and well… Perhaps I would have forgotten about it entirely, I mean after the first few years I did.
+I went to therapy and to some support groups and well perhaps I would have forgotten about it entirely, I mean after the first few years I did.
 Repressed in the deepest recesses of my brain I kept it… until today.

 For the first time in my life, I no longer live with my parents, I found a farmhouse for rent out in the countryside close to my university, eerily cheap and now I suppose I know the reason.
 Today I stepped outside and I don’t know why?
 I was like pulled? like it was a pre-existing thought if you get what I mean?

-My new abode leads out into the woods… on the tree nearest my property was a single… tally.
+My new abode leads out into the woods and on the tree nearest my property was a single… tally.